DagimDev/reactjs-learning/API-Integration-in-React/3-types_of_API.md

     the web browser.
 When you browse Facebook’s website, your browser is the client who calls Facebook’s API and uses the returned data to render information on the browser.

+Resource: By resource we mean any data (object) provided by an API.
+For
+    example, Google's map API provides resources like city names, zip codes or other information.